Are Smoothies Good for Weight Loss? Health Benefits

 Cinnamon adds a sweet note, helping to eliminate or decrease the amount of sugar you need.
 In addition, cinnamon has been shown to help reduce fasting blood sugar levels in some people.5

-Protein Powders - Protein powders can give you an extra boost of protein.
+Protein Powders: Protein powders can give you an extra boost of protein.
 Whey protein, one of the two main proteins in milk, is a complete protein that has been shown to increase satiety, support blood glucose control, and preserve lean body mass in people following low-calorie diets.6,7,8

 In fact, a recent large meta-analysis found individuals who consumed whey protein daily had significant reductions in blood glucose and insulin levels as well are reductions in lipid levels.9

 Plant-based protein powders such as soy, pea, and nut-based powders are also excellent choices that can give your smoothie a protein boost.
 Look for powder supplements without added sugars, artificial sweeteners, or thickeners.
+Consider adding cocoa powder to increase the flavor profile and satisfy any chocolate cravings!

 How to Include Smoothies in a Balanced Diet